Skip to main content

 1. Show that the power set \({\mathcal P}(S)\) is an algebra of sets for any set \(S\text{.}\)

-2. Given an example of a collection of sets of some set \(S\) for which exactly three of the four set algebra properties hold.
+2. Give an example of a collection of subsets of some set \(S\) for which exactly three of the four set algebra properties hold.

 3.